Contents: General description ↧ Examination ↧

 Examination

-97. Measure voltage (signal) on contact "A" (see illustration).
+97. Measure the voltage (signal) on contact "A" (see illustration).
 The voltmeter should show a value close to 5 V.

 98. If the signal voltage differs from the specified value, take the PCM to a repair shop.